fj200/SWE-agent/docs/usage/batch_mode.md

     --config config/default.yaml \
     --agent.model.name gpt-4o \
     --agent.model.per_instance_cost_limit 2.00 \
-    --instances.type swe_bench \
+    --instances.type swebench \
-    --instances.subset lite \
+    --instances.path SWE-bench/SWE-bench_Lite \
-    --instances.split dev  \
+    --instances.split dev
-    --instances.slice :3 \
-    --instances.shuffle=True
 ```

 Let's look at the options:

+1. `--instances.type swebench`: Selects the SWE-bench dataset.
-1. `--instances.type swe_bench`: There's a couple of built-in ways to configure instances.
-This option selects the SWE-bench dataset.
+2. `--instances.path SWE-bench/SWE-bench_Lite`: Choose a subset of the SWE-bench dataset.
-2. `--instances.subset lite`: There's a few datasets provided by the SWE-bench project.
-Lite is a subset of GitHub issues with a few heuristic filters that makes them more likely to be solvable.
 3. `--instances.split dev`: Most datasets have a `dev` and a `test` split.
-4. `--instances.slice :3`: The `--slice` option allows you to select a subset of instances from the dataset.
-It works just the way to pythons `list[...]` slicing, so you can specify `:10` to take the first 10 instances, `10:20` to take the next 10, `-10:` to take the last 10, or `10:20:2` to take every second instance in that range.
-5. `--instances.shuffle=True`: Shuffle all instances before slicing.
-This is a deterministic operation, so the same command will always return the same instances in the same order.

-* There's some things that you should recognize: All of the `--agent` options are available and you can still specify `--config` files.
+* All of the `--agent` options are available and you can still specify `--config` files.
-* However, the `--problem_statement`, `--repo`, and `--env` options obviously need to change, because you now want to populate these settings automatically from a source.
+* The `--problem_statement`, `--repo`, and `--env` options are now populated automatically from the instance source.

-This is where the new option comes in: `--instances`, specifying the **instance source** together with a few options.
+This is where the new option comes in: `--instances`, specifying the **instance source** together with a few options as a flat dict.

-!!! tip "Tooltips"
-    Click on the :material-chevron-right-circle: icon in the right margin of the code snippet to see more information about the line.

 The output should remind you a lot like the output of the [hello world tutorial](hello_world.md), except for the progress bar at the bottom.
 Kind of slow, isn't it?